 This time around, he picked an even more seemingly unattainable figure of US$250K by 2022.
 He also expressed the view that within the next five years, cryptocurrencies would go fully mainstream and the use of fiat would become an oddity.

-His latest prediction comes at a time when the Bitcoin price has struggled to cross the US$10,000 threshold again after pulling back to about US$6,000 in March.
+His latest prediction comes at a time when Bitcoin has struggled to cross the US$10,000 threshold again after pulling back to about US$6,000 in March.

 Forces driving the price